-1. Serial Numbers
+1. Add Serial Numbers

-2. Current Date and Time
+2. Insert Current Date and Time

-Sub timeStamp() Dim ts As Date With Selection .Value = Now .NumberFormat = "m/d/yyyy h:mm:ss AM/PM" End With End Sub
+Sub timestamp() Dim ts As Date With Selection .Value = Now .NumberFormat = "m/d/yyyy h:mm:ss AM/PM" End With End Sub

-This gives you add or remove selection mode in which you can select cells by just selecting them.
+This gives you add or remove selection mode in which you can select cells just by selecting them.

 All you need to do is click on the down arrow on the quick access toolbar and then select “Sort Ascending” and “Sort Descending”.
-It adds both of the buttons to the QAT for “Ascending” and “Descending”.
+It adds both buttons to the QAT.

 I’m sure you think about copy-paste but you can also use drag-drop for this.

-And all you need to do is select the range of cells where you have data and then click on the border of the selection.
+Simply select the range where you have data and then click on the border of the selection.
 By holding it move to the place where you need to put it.